Check out our artists for the 2018 season!

 Education: New England Conservatory of Music; State University of New York /Stonybrook

-Violinist Daria Adams, the founding Artistic Director of Music in the Vineyards along with her husband Michael, is a member of the world-renowned St. Paul Chamber Orchestra (SPCO) where she is featured frequently in solo and chamber music performances.
+Violinist Daria Adams, the founding Artistic Director of Music in the Vineyards along with her husband Michael, is a member of the world-renowned Saint Paul Chamber Orchestra (SPCO) where she is featured frequently in solo and chamber music performances.
+Since joining the SPCO in 1987, she has traveled the world in tours to Asia, Europe and across North America.
 An ardent Baroque music lover, Daria is a founding member of the Blue Baroque Band (BBB) made up of colleagues from the SPCO.
-The BBB was a featured ensemble-in-residence at MITV in 2006 and 2009.
-Other festival appearances include Bach Dancing and Dynamite Society, Banff, Newport and Cactus Pear Festivals.
-Daria spent four years playing in the Santa Fe Opera Orchestra, where she took an interest in another musician lurking suspiciously in the back of the pit, one Michael Adams.
-His interest was mutual.
-She now lives in suburban Minneapolis with her husband, and three children (24, 22 and 20).
+The BBB was a featured ensemble-in-residence at MITV in 2006 and 2009 and can be heard on the Thousand Lakes Label.
+Other festival appearances include Bach Dancing and Dynamite Society (WI), Banff Canada, Newport RI and the Cactus Pear Festival.
+Daria spent four years playing in the Santa Fe Opera Orchestra, where she also took an interest in a musician sitting in the back of the pit — one Michael Adams.
+She now lives in suburban Minneapolis with her husband, three children (25, 23 and 21) and a dog.

 Education: The Eastman School of Music; Mannes College of Music